state-alchemists/zrb-noto/README.md

 A personal todo list based on Zrb and todo.txt

+# Features

+- Auto sync using git (planned)
+- Using todo.txt format (planned)
+- Reminder (planned)
+- CLI commands to manage todo.txt (planned)

 # Prerequisites

 To start working with Noto, you need to have:

-- Python 3.9 or higher
+- Python 3.10 or higher
 - Pip
 - Venv